Listen to Lemberg parents

 Karen's own children attended Lemberg and have returned ro work as teaching assistants.
 One of her outside interestes involves working with the elderly, especially those with dementia, and helping support family caregivers.

-Anna is new to the Brandeis community.
-She completed a women's studies program at the University of Waikato in Hamilton, New Zealand before getting a Bachelor's degree in Psychology and Philosophy at the University of Massachusetts in Lowell, MA.
+Anna completed a women's studies program at the University of Waikato in Hamilton, New Zealand before getting a Bachelor's degree in Psychology and Philosophy at the University of Massachusetts in Lowell, MA.

 Anna has worked in day programs and summer camps for individuals with intellectual disabilities.
 She focused her work on children; specializing with Autism Spectrum Disorder.
 She also worked as a Martial Arts instructor for adults and children.
-Anna worked as an operations manager and store department manager for several years before coming to Lemberg.
+Anna worked as an Operations Manager and store department manager for several years before coming to Lemberg.
+She is so happy to be a part of such a wonderful community.

 Associate Director of ACT: Raising Safe Program